augustomesquita/technical-test/README.md

 * Docker (<https://www.docker.com/products/docker-desktop>)
 * Java (<https://www.java.com/en/download>)

+After docker desktop installation you need to enable the option "Expose daemon on tcp://localhost:2375 without TLS" as the following steps:
+1) Run Docker, go to Settings -> General
+2) Click on "Expose daemon on tcp://localhost:2375 without TLS"
+3) Restart Docker

 ## 1. Clone the project and build it
 Run the command below in your terminal to clone the project:
 ```